jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 > (a) Performance-based acquisition (see [subpart 37.6](https://www.acquisition.gov/content/part-37-service-contracting#i1077388)) is the preferred method for acquiring services (Public Law 106-398, section 821).
 When acquiring services, including those acquired under supply contracts or orders, agencies must --

-> > (1) Use performance-based acquisition methods to the maximum extent practicable
+1) Use performance-based acquisition methods to the maximum extent practicable {:.guide-indent}

 Performance-based service contracting (PBSC) emphasizes that all aspects of an acquisition must be structured around the *purpose of the work* to be performed with an objective assessment of contractor performance, instead of prescribing the manner in which the work is to be performed.
 It ensures that: